fdeblasio/pokeemerald-expansion/notes.md

     - Replace green with yellow on player sprites?
     - If not enough, could also add black (Charmander line would have shiny palettes as they're both yellow and black)
 - Tropical:
-    - Tropius, Bellossom, Pau Oricorio, Tsareena, probably a lot of Alolan Pokémon, both forms of Exeggutor (Sun Stone for Alolan)
+    - Tropius, Bellossom, Pau Oricorio, Tsareena, probably a lot of Alolan Pokémon, both forms of Exeggutor (Sun Stone for Alolan), this is just Sun and Moon